 As if this is not enough, the word ‘maisonette’ is a French word that defines a tiny house.
 Therefore, the term maisonettes can describe holiday cottages in some parts of Europe.
 Isn’t this mind-boggling?Get an Instant Quote >>

-If you are interested in renting or purchasing a maisonette, this is one of the main questions you need to ask the landlord or seller.
+If you are interested in purchasing a maisonette, this is one of the main questions you need to ask seller.
 As it’s the norm with other properties in the market, a maisonette can either be leasehold or freehold.
-Currently, the leasehold is the most common maisonette.

 If you decide to opt for a leasehold maisonette, you will have to pay ground rent to the freehold owner.
 In simple terms, it means you’ll pay rent for the ground that the property lays on.
 Also, it means you don’t own the land that your maisonette rest on.

 After the ‘Ground Rent Scandal’ hit the airwaves back in 2017, most homeowners are no longer interested in ground rents.
 During this scandal, the ground rent significantly increased, making it relatively hard for those residing in their properties incapable of paying it.
-What’s more, the exceptionally high ground rent made the process of selling the houses an uphill task.
-Yes, nobody in their sound mind would be willing to pay an extremely high ground rent charge.
+The exceptionally high ground rent made the process of selling the houses an uphill task.

 A notable thing you have to keep in mind is that you may have to pay a service charge for your maisonette.
 In general, it’s a fee paid by all tenants within the building, and the management uses it for communal areas maintenance.
 But a maisonette has limited communal space, probably the shared driveaway or a shared garden.
 Thus, the service charge is significantly low compared to what you could pay for a flat.